savagete2860/hashicorp-vault-on-ecs-fargate/README.md

 # About

-This project will contain everything needed to run an HA vault cluster backed by DynamoDB and exposed on an Application Load Balancer.
+This project creates a highly available Vault cluster backed by DynamoDB and exposed on an Application Load Balancer.
 The ALB will listen over HTTPS on port 443 and HTTP on port 80 which redirects to the HTTPS listener.
 By default, the security group on the ALB will have no ingress rules and they must be added after deployment to connect.

 # Architecture Diagram

+> Note: You must already have a VPC deployed with at least two public and two private subnets.

 ![vault](./media/vault-arch-diagram.png)